 Furious and grieving, Jane fights to reclaim Jim from Polaris.
 Revived in the future, Jim learns he must sacrifice every memory of Jane if he wants to fully enter the new world.
 Separated by centuries, each of them is challenged to choose between faith and fear, intimacy and solitude, timeless love and a life without end.

 Touch Sensitive by Chris Ware was first published digitally in 2011, when it was bundled inside the McSweeney’s iOS app.
 A version of the story later appeared in print as part of Ware’s Building Stories (2012), but the interactive edition has been unavailable since 2013 when the McSweeney’s app was removed from sale.
 In 2016, the original team worked to rerelease the project as a standalone app, with all original gestures and transitions intact—even though the “swipe” gesture, which then felt natural, now seems a little excessive.
 Who would’ve guessed?

 Our friends at The Rumpus were missing the typewriter: “We felt we were more productive on a typewriter because we had to keep moving forward.
 If we made a mistake, we kept typing.
 If we wanted to rearrange the information, we had to start over.
 With the word processor we’ve lost some of that immediacy.
 It’s too easy to delete, to cut and paste.
 Sometimes that means we get bogged down when the key to finishing a piece of writing is so often to just keep going.”

 Typing Writer is a functional typewriter designed to help you nail your first draft.
 Once your ideas are on the page, you can export to your favorite word processor.
-It comes loaded with first drafts by Jim Shepard, Melissa Febos, Aimee Brill, Tao Lin, Rick Moody, Eli Horowitz, and Stephen Elliott.
+It comes loaded with first drafts by Jim Shepard, Melissa Febos, Aimee Brill, Tao Lin, Rick Moody, and Eli Horowitz.